 Children are encouraged to speak to any member of staff if they have any worries or concerns.
-To support them with this, children can request some time (Bubble Time) to have a private conversation with a member of staff by placing their named peg on a class bubble display.
+To support them with this, children to outdoor play for toddlers can request some time (Bubble Time) to have a private conversation with a member of staff by placing their named peg on a class bubble display.

 Safeguarding is taught throughout the curriculum, especially through science, computing and PSHCE (Personal, Social, Health and Citizenship Education).
 Children learn how to respect themselves and others, about relationships, how to be safe in everyday situations in and outside the home and how to be safe on the internet.
 Children are taught about acceptable and unacceptable behaviours from adults in age appropriate ways and what to do if they are worried or upset.
 To support this area of the curriculum we use the NSPCC resource ‘The Underwear Rule’ and visits every two years from the NSPCC to deliver some focus work with Year 5 and Year 6.

 You can find out more about our procedures and practices to keep children safe in the policies below and in the Policies section of the website.